Play is akin to sleep: It lets you dream, and in the dreaming, discover.

-A New Dance (Embracing Sisyphus)September 2018Interactive performance with knee immobilisers and coins; 180 min.
+A New Dance (Embracing Sisyphus)September 2018Interactive performance in office attire with knee immobilisers and coins; 180 min.
 Mix Tape (I); Canvas Gallery, Karachi

-This performance on loop both invites and repels interaction.
-A man repeatedly struggles to climb a staircase, hindered by an inability to bend his knees.
-Near the top, coins spill from his hands, sending him clambering down again.
-It is an investigation into how people respond when their sense of space or self is violated by the unexpected—by that which demands humility, compassion and resilience...
+This performance on loop both invites and repels interaction: A man repeatedly struggles to climb a staircase, hindered by knees that cannot bend.
+Whenever he nears the end, coins spill from his hands, sending him clambering down again.
+This is a look at how people respond when their sense of space or self is violated by the unexpected—by that which demands humility, compassion and resilience.
 It is recognition of the forms being human can take.

 Is performance not a kind of architecture?
 We sketch routes, portals and edifices with our selves.
-Oh, to manifest a truly sensitive human hand!
-A respectful approach to space and ecology.
+Oh, to manifest a truly sensitive human hand, a respectful approach to ecology and place...

-Carte BlancheDecember 2014Interactive performance; 120 min.Dreamscape; Amin Gulgee Gallery, Karachi
+Carte BlancheDecember 2014Interactive itinerant performance in all-white attire; 120 min.Dreamscape; Amin Gulgee Gallery, Karachi

-On the surface, Carte Blanche is the simple act of a mime artist mirroring visitors, especially anyone who engages directly with the performer.
-The result is a variety of surreal, often humorous interactions that invoke both the familiar and literal meanings of the phrase (‘freedom to act’ and ‘blank slate’).
-Below the surface, it is about the possibility and necessity of writing (and rewriting) over the self—as a means of compassionate identification with the other and, equally importantly, engagement with the unity of the universe.
+On the surface, Carte Blanche is the simple act of a mime artist mirroring visitors to the show (especially anyone who engages directly with the performer).
+The result is a variety of surreal, often humorous interactions that invoke both the familiar and literal meanings of the title (‘freedom to act’ and ‘blank slate’).
+Below the surface, it is about the possibility, even necessity, of writing (and rewriting) over the self—a means of compassionate identification with the other and, equally importantly, engagement with the unity of the universe.

 (Right, above) Carte Blanche responding to Joshinder Chaggar's Autumn Leaves(Right, below) Interacting with a visitor

-In Motes in a Sunbeam (Beyond a Vacuum), all conversations were conducted in song, as an experiment in what the process could instigate within the performer and those being conversed with.
-It left some visitors awkward and confused, others were amused or excited and sang back.
-It even lead to small groups spontaneously conversing in song.
-Astonishingly, not only did this process change sentence structures, it changed thoughts themselves.
+In Motes in a Sunbeam (Beyond a Vacuum), all conversations were conducted in song—an experiment in what the process could instigate within the performer and those being conversed with.
+Attendees were awkward, confused, amused or excited—and sang back.
+This even lead to small groups spontaneously conversing in song.
+Astonishingly, the process changed not only sentence structures, but thoughts themselves.

 *Motes are the particles floating invisibly through space.
 When illuminated, they dance together; in letting themselves be seen, they break free.